yukikitayama/docker/swarm.md

 **Placement preference** try to place tasks on appropriate nodes in algorithmic way. `docker service update --placement-pref-add
 `

+## Service update

+Provides rolling replacement of tasks/containers in a service, limits downtime, will replace containers for most changes, use `-add` or `-rm`, includes rollback and health check options

+For example,
+- `docker service update --env-add ENV=prod --publish-rm 8080` to add environment variable and to remove port
+- `docker service scale service-a=2 service-b=3` to change replicas

+## Docker healthchecks

+Docker engine will check a basic health status inside the container

+It expects exit 0 for OK or exit 1 for Error

+3 container states
+- starting
+- healthy
+- unhealthy

+`docker container ls` shows healthcheck status

+`docker container inspect` shows last 5 healthchecks

+`HEALTHCHECK --options` in Dockerfile

+Services will replace tasks if they fail healthcheck

+Service updates wait for them before continuing

 ## Replicated service vs. global service

 Swarm mode has 2 types of services; replicated and global.
 Control by `--mode`.
 Default is replicated service